nospame/capstone-dinner-friend-api/README.md

 # Dinner Party's Friend (API)
 Helps plan food-based social events (i.e. "dinner parties") by searching for recipes based on ingredient or tags and giving information on drink pairings.

-This is the backend search only, accepting GET requests for `/recipes.json?query=SEARCH_TERM&offset=OPTIONAL_ITEMS_TO_SKIP` and `/recipes/:RECIPE_ID.json`.
+This is the backend search only, a PostgreSQL database accepting GET requests for `/recipes.json?query=SEARCH_TERM&offset=OPTIONAL_ITEMS_TO_SKIP` and `/recipes/:RECIPE_ID.json`.

 * App version
 0.3